London Borough of Wandsworth

 In addition to training and development, accredited landlords are entitled to various benefits, including discounted licensing fees in some boroughs.
 If you are not already a member, we would encourage you to think about joining!

-The consultation took place from 22 July to 14 October 2024 and you can find more information on the council’s website. Â
+Wandsworth Council consulted on plans to implement their first additional and selective licensing schemes from 22 July to 14 October 2024 and you can find more information on the council’s website.

 You will need planning permission if you are changing your property from a single-family property to a house in multiple occupation (HMO) occupied by more than six people.
 HMOs occupied by more than six people fall within ‘sui-generis’ use for which planning permission is required.
 You will also need planning permission if you a splitting up a property into smaller self-contained units of accommodation.